 Privacy regulations worldwide all have something to say about consent.
 The most specific was the European General Data Protection Regulation (GDPR), which took effect in May 2018.
-Since the GDPR has provided a blueprint for subsequent privacy laws, it’s an excellent place to begin learning about how the law views customer consent.
+Since the GDPR has provided a blueprint for subsequent privacy laws, it’s an excellent place to learn how the law views customer consent.

-When customers provide an active response to a question asking for consent (such as checking a box), you are allowed to communicate with them.
-They have provided consent.
-The GDPR and similar laws also allow you to send communications under certain other circumstances, even if the individual has not explicitly given consent.
+However, the GDPR and similar laws also allow you to send communications under certain other circumstances, even if the individual has not explicitly given consent.
 These communications fall under a category that the GDPR calls “legitimate interest”, or “implied consent” as the Canadian privacy law CASL puts it.
 However, even implied consent requires an action on the customers’ part, usually making a large purchase or attending a company-hosted event.
 They must display a degree of interest before the company can contact them.

 However, this permission is still somewhat limited by the consumer’s actions.
-Under GDPR, you cannot arbitrarily send information about Product ABC if a person shows interest in or purchases Product PDQ.
+Under the GDPR, you cannot arbitrarily send information about Product ABC if a person shows interest in or purchases Product XYZ.
 You must be able to justify the connection.
-And if no connection exists, you’re restricted to contacting the customer about Product PDQ only.
+And if no connection exists, you’re restricted to contacting the customer about Product XYZ only.
 This is a good rule to follow even if local laws don’t require it—no business wants to alienate a customer.

-Finally, your permission to contact the customer will eventually expire.
-While the GDPR doesn’t place an explicit time restriction, companies establish and adhere to certain guidelines for expiration dates.
+Your permission to contact the customer will eventually expire.
+While the GDPR doesn’t include an explicit time restriction, companies establish and adhere to certain guidelines for expiration dates.

-According to the DMA, any business subject to the GDPR should consider adopting permission timeframes such as the following:
+According to the Data & Marketing Association (DMA), any business subject to the GDPR should consider adopting permission time frames such as the following:

-In some situations, you will have a compelling reason to keep customer data (or contact the customer) longer than usual, by legal standards or by your own.
+In some situations, you will have a compelling reason to keep customer data (or contact the customer) longer than usual.
 To justify why you need to do this, you must be able to prove that you have legitimate interests that are best served with customer data.
-Under the GDPR, legitimate interests for a company include:
+Legitimate interests for a company under the GDPR include:

-To summarize, if your company is focused exclusively on explicit consent, you might be losing the chance to stay in touch with a larger pool of potential customers.
+If your company is focused exclusively on explicit consent, you might be losing the chance to stay in touch with a larger pool of potential customers.
 You may be able to communicate with them based on legitimate interest or permission by proxy.
 As a marketer, you have both the responsibility and the opportunity to know what local regulations allow and to ensure you’re making the best use of your contact database.
-But at the same time, you also have the responsibility to respect the wishes of the people you contact.
+But at the same time, you have the responsibility to respect the wishes of the people you contact.
 Your company’s data policy and practices should reflect these responsibilities.
-Your first duty is to provide your customers with an enjoyable, safe experience interacting with your website.

 Not sure if you’re handling your customers’ data correctly?
 Get in touch with us to get the problem sorted out.